Garrett-Productions/udemy_dataStructures_course/day4/day4.readme.md

 We put papaers in a file cabinet and not a backpack because a file cabinet is a better container for papers.
 Like data structures.
 We can put thing in DS and remove.

+Programs mdoel real life scenarios, the more time you spend talking about data structures, they hold data for diff reasons.